jbarratt/serialized.net/_posts/2010-06-11-instantly-share-local-directories-with-2-command-lines.markdown

 ---
 Just came across this useful trick to let anyone browse/download directories you want to share in seconds.

 All you need is a Mac or Linux machine you are logged into, and ssh access to a server on the internet.
-It uses <a href="http://www.lylebackenroth.com/blog/2009/05/03/serve-your-current-directory-using-a-simple-webserver-python/">this trick</a> I just saw the other day.
+It uses [this trick](http://www.lylebackenroth.com/blog/2009/05/03/serve-your-current-directory-using-a-simple-webserver-python/) I just saw the other day.

 {% highlight text %}
 $ python -m SimpleHTTPServer &